jpype-project/jpype/doc/userguide.rst

 Exceptions
 ::::::::::

-On failure, a RuntimeException is raised.
+If the JVM is already started a OSError is raised.

 shutdownJVM method